haniffalab/webatlas-pipeline/sphinx/configuration.rst

 Image files data types ``raw_image`` and ``label_image`` take no ``args``.

-Possible values for each of the supported data types are as follows
+Possible values for each of the supported data types are as follows:

 .. code-block:: yaml